-Reading Math

-Prevocational Skills
+Reading Math h Prevocational Skills Speech-Language Motor Skills

 - What modes of asynchronous learning will be most impactful for the student (e.g., analog worksheets, task boxes, task analyses of home activities, digital platform, choice menus)? - What accommodations will be necessary to extend the student's ability to attend within a synchronous virtual class setting? - How will we equip the child's family to support their child during virtual learning? - In what ways can we ensure access and connection with the student's peers?